bootstrap Autotools initialization script

 bootstrap is a bash script that generates the boilerplate

-initialization required to create a configure script
+initialization required to create a configure

 when using GNU Autotools.
 Also, it provides the ability to automate